 Many banks offer international accounts.
 Although they might not necessarily refer to them as international accounts, they will include all of the features and perks that make bank accounts international.

-These accounts are usually more targeted towards younger customers but still offer great features that anyone can benefit from – especially if you take many trips abroad.
+These accounts are usually more targeted towards younger customers but offer great features that anyone can benefit from – especially if you take many trips abroad.